 A: Yes!
 There are certainly students at Marshall who are musicians, actors, engineers, skiers, soccer players, and baseball players all at the same time!
 We haven't quite figured out how to have students in two places at once, but at times it feels like we are close.
 The best part ... it is virtually all here at Marshall.
 No more running around an entire city to get to multiple locations!

 Q: Is my student going to be able to balance the academic expectations with their extracurriculars?

 A: Yes!
 Of course this is a student-by-student answer and a student or family can have circumstance that change at times, but virtually all of our students are already successfully balancing their academics with their arts, athletics, robotics, speech, and/or whatever else they may pursue.
 Learning and experiencing balance in secondary education is important in having the foundation in place when students take the step up to higher education.
 Marshall students are doing exactly this on a daily basis here.

 Q: Do you have diversity among your student body?

 A: Yes ... and in more ways than you might expect.
-Traditionally, 20% of our student body self-identifies as students of color.
-Geographically, we have students from dozens of countries and dozens of local schools.
+Traditionally, more 20% of our student body self-identifies as students of color.
+Geographically, we have students from several countries and dozens of local schools.
 Even academically and socioeconomically, we are have a much wider spectrum that most people would expect of an independent school.